abbas070/data-science-portfolio/README.md

-# Data Science Portfolio
+# Data Science & Software Engineering Portfolio

 Hello.
-My name is Elmurad Abbasov and I have graduated this May from University of Minnesota - Morris.
+My name is Elmurad Abbasov and I have graduated in May 2022 from University of Minnesota - Morris.
 This repository is containing several independent data science, software development, data analytics and machine learning projects that I have worked on recently for educational purposes.
 Some of these projects were completed under Udacity's Machine Learning Nanodegree program, more information can be found [here](https://notebook.community/).

 I am located in the United States and open to work in both Data Science and Software Engineering.
 Below is my contact information.